inoxlang/inox/README.md

 </details>

 ⚠️ The language is not production ready yet.
 I am working full-time on Inox, please consider donating through [GitHub](https://github.com/sponsors/GraphR00t) (preferred) or [Patreon](https://patreon.com/GraphR00t).
-Thanks !

 ❔ [Questions you may have](./QUESTIONS.md)